 The solution has quickly become an indispensable supplement to the existing surveillance system for the Aarhus traffic light installations.
 Various unfavourable situations have proven to be detectable with direct reference to driving time data, such as:

-- Errors caused by incorrect activation of traffic light programs, such as the rush hour program
+- pcv hookup Errors caused by incorrect activation of traffic light programs, such as the rush hour program

-- Missing or lengthy activation of turn phases
+- female hook up Missing or lengthy activation of turn phases

 - Human error, such as forgetting to switch back to the standard program following maintenance

-- Incorrect timing of coordination chains ("green wave")
+- from this source Incorrect timing of coordination chains ("green wave")

 All these factors play a crucial role in identifying traffic signal installations that need optimisation, but also regarding what needs to be optimised and, ultimately, whether the efforts had the intended effect.